azarketa/Thermodynamics-theoretical-pills/source/08_Humid_air.md

 (eq_hg_approximation)=
 $$h_g(T) \simeq h_g(0 \ ^{\circ}\mathrm{C}){}+{}1.82T{}={}2500.9{}+{}1.82{}T \ [\mathrm{kJ/kg}]$$

-:::{admonition} Note: ideal-gas assumption for water vapor
+:::{note} Note: ideal-gas assumption for water vapor
-:class: note, dropdown
+:class: dropdown

 Treating water vapor as an ideal gas implies a small accuracy loss, but it is negligible under typical atmospheric conditions.
 At $50 \ ^{\circ}\mathrm{C}$, the saturation pressure of water is $12.3 \ \mathrm{kPa}$.
 Below this pressure, water vapor behaves as an **ideal gas** with an error below $0.2%$, even in saturated states.
 Thus, water vapor enthalpy depends **only on temperature**, $h_{\text{v}}{}={}h(T)$.

 :::

-:::{admonition} Note: the temperature reference for enthalpy calculation
+:::{note} Note: the temperature reference for enthalpy calculation
-:class: note, dropdown
+:class: dropdown

 The expression for {ref}`the enthalpy variation of dry air <eq_h_dry_air>` shows, apparently, that the enthalpy at a given thermodynamic state can be computed **in absolute terms**.
 Thermodynamics, however, does not provide any means of calculating absolute energetic values, but **differences of energies** (or enthalpies, or entropies).
 Indeed, as the reference temperature is set at $0 \ ^{\circ}\text{C}$, and there is a **linear relationship** between $^{\circ}\text{C}$ and $K$ (a temperature difference of $X \ ^{\circ}\text{C}$ is the same as a difference of $X \ \text{K}$), it is possible to **drop the reference temperature** term from the expression.
 Formally, though, the expression should have read: